Thomas S. Bianchi

 Thomas S. Bianchi is an oceanographer and biogeochemist.
-He was most recently a Distinguished Professor, the Jon and Beverly Thompson Endowed Research Chair of Geological Sciences at the University of Florida, and is now a Research Professor at the Study of the Institute for the Study of Earth, Oceans, and Space at the University of New Hampshire University of New Hampshire) and Editor-in-chief of the journal Marine Chemistry.
+He was most recently a Distinguished Professor, the Jon and Beverly Thompson Endowed Research Chair of Geological Sciences at the University of Florida, and is now a research professor at the Study of the Institute for the Study of Earth, Oceans, and Space at the University of New Hampshire University of New Hampshire.
+He is also editor-in-chief of the journal Marine Chemistry.

 Early life and education

-Bianchi was born in 1956 in Richmond Hill, New York, and moved to Holbrook in eastern Long Island where he stayed through his early college years.
-As a child, he was very interested in basketball, largely influenced by his uncle, Al Bianchi, who was a professional basketball player.
+Bianchi was born in 1956 in Richmond Hill, New York, and moved to Holbrook in eastern Long Island, where he stayed through his early college years.
+As a child, he was interested in basketball, largely influenced by his uncle, Al Bianchi, who was a professional basketball player.
 Bianchi has played drums through much of his life, and became interested in oceanography very early on.

 He earned his Ph.D. from University of Maryland in 1987.